MediaMax: Controversy

 The software's propensity to permanently modify the computer's behaviour without knowledge or consent has caused controversy.
 MediaMax departs from the convention of digital rights management (DRM) software by ignoring a user's desire to decline the installation.
 While it displays a license agreement with options to accept or decline, the DRM is installed regardless of the user's choice.
 When this functionality was brought to SunnComm's attention, the Company resolved the problem by issuing an update that ensured that its DRM would never be installed on a user's computer should the EULA be subsequently declined by that user.
 This technology update was then applied to all previously sold music CDs (whose users had internet connectivity) as well as to all MediaMax CDs sold in the future.

 Some artists whose albums were sold with the MediaMax software were dissatisfied that it was put on their compact discs without their consent.
 The rock band My Morning Jacket offered advice on their website on how to bypass MediaMax, which was included on their 2005 album Z, and also offered to burn individual copies of the album for fans, free of the copy-protection software.

 Alternate options

 Because of its dependence on AutoRun on Windows systems, the MediaMax restrictions can be bypassed by a conscientious user as follows.

 Users concerned about installing software from discs without their permission can disable the AutoRun feature on their computer.
-Such software includes computer viruses (rarely), spyware, and DRM software such as MediaMax.

 People who do not disable AutoRun can prevent the software from loading by holding down the shift key each time a disc is inserted.